-‘Tis better to give than to receive, so why not go the extra mile to find a gift for your loved ones that works overtime, paying it forward to an important charity?
+‘Tis better to give than to receive, so why not go the extra mile to find a gift for your loved ones that works overtime by paying it forward to an important charity?

-From kid-friendly accessories to alcohol to stock the holiday bar, there are a wide variety of covetable gifts that will do more than delight your recipient: they’ll give back to those less fortunate, too.
-Here are some of our favorite picks, many of which are from companies who aren’t simply donating money during the holiday season, but supporting worthy initiatives year-round.
+From kid-friendly accessories to alcohol for stocking the holiday bar, there are a wide variety of covetable gifts that will do more than delight your recipient: They’ll give back to those less fortunate, too.
+Whether you're still aiming for a great Black Friday or Cyber Monday deal (whether an Instant Pot or tech gifts in general), finding one or two gifts that give back can't hurt.
+Here are nearly two dozen of our favorite picks, many of which are from companies who aren’t simply donating money during the holiday season, but supporting worthy initiatives year-round.

 Every woman on the go knows you can never have too many tote bags.
 And this statement-making version comes from FEED, a company that makes fashionable and functional bags and accessories, and is renowned for their commitment to donating nutritious school lunches to children around the world.
 With each purchase of their tote, FEED donates 10 school meals to malnourished kids in need.
 The brand also works with local artisans and cooperatives to help provide sustainable livelihoods in small communities.
 We say skip the gift bag, and stuff this practical (and fierce) tote with goodies for your favorite girl boss.